ryandkuster/ngsComposer/README.md

 ***

 #### Index file for directing multiple barcode files
 The index file is a tab delimited file required to associate the barcodes file with a specific library in your project directory.
-It must include the filename of the forward read followed by the appropriate barcodes file:
+It must include the filename of the forward read (R1) followed by the appropriate barcodes file.
+Reverse reads (R2), if present, will automatically be detected and are not indicated in this file.

 **index.txt**
 ```